Shell, Exxon profits swell on higher crude price

 Oil prices have sagged from their May peaks, but still remain well above the 2010 levels.
 Recent optimism that the global economy may be recovering has sent crude prices climbing 20 percent this month.

-Still, the world's two biggest publicly traded oil companies have struggled to stem a drop in their output, and record spending by Exxon of $26.7 billion (16.6 billion pounds) for the first nine months of 2011 has not yet turned that trend around.
+Still, the world's two biggest publicly traded oil companies have struggled to stem a drop in their output, and record spending by Exxon of $26.7 billion for the first nine months of 2011 has not yet turned that trend around.

-Exxon's oil and gas output fell 4 percent to 4.28 million barrels of oil equivalent per day, lagging Wall Street expectations.
-Shell's output slid 2 percent.
+Exxon's oil and gas output slipped 4 percent to 4.28 million barrels of oil equivalent per day, lagging Wall Street expectations.
+Shell's output fell 2 percent.

 The dip in crude oil prices during the third quarter helped both Exxon and Shell lift their profit margins at their refineries and chemicals businesses, particularly in the United States.